Share/Learn

 • Coding is consistent with the understanding that the API is socket based

 1. The statements recorded here are abridged versions of the success criteria.
-Each has the anchor of the success criterion and the meaning of its target.
+Each has the anchor of a success criterion and the final state is should possess.
 They are used to accommodate the space available in a goal statement.
-See Exhibit 8, below, for the complete statement of success criteria.
-Each goal statement should have a such a table attached to it.
+See Exhibit 11,below, for the complete statement of each success criterion identified above.
+Every goal statement should have such a table attached to it.

 Component